-Investors up stakes in Apache betting share price could double -Barron's
+CORRECTED-Investors up stakes in Apache betting share price could double -Barron's

 According to the story, Harris Associates, parent of Oakmark Funds, and Davis Funds both substantially increased their stakes in Apache during the first quarter, betting the stock could reach double its current $45 per share price.

-Apache's stock price fell almost 6 percent this week after the company announced plans to spin-off subsidiary Apache Canada Ltd to Paramount Resources, exiting the Canadian energy market.
+Apache's stock price fell 1.44 percent on Friday after the company announced plans to spin-off subsidiary Apache Canada Ltd to Paramount Resources, exiting the Canadian energy market.
+For the full week, the stock lost almost 6.0 percent, falling to near a 1-1/2-year low on Friday.

 Apache reported profit in the first three months of 2017 with revenues up by almost $800 million and is expected to return to profitability this year after three years of losses.